MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-code-snippet.md

 ## Replacement parameters

-You may want parts of a code snippet to be replaced by the user.
+You might want the user to replace parts of a code snippet.
 For example, you might want the user to replace a variable name with one in their current project.
 You can provide two types of replacements: literals and objects.
 Use the [Literal element](code-snippets-schema-reference.md#literal-element) to identify a replacement for a piece of code that is entirely contained within the snippet but will likely be customized after it's inserted into the code (for example, a string or numeric value).
 Use the [Object element](code-snippets-schema-reference.md#object-element) to identify an item that's required by the code snippet but is likely to be defined outside of the snippet itself (for example, an object instance or a control).

 1. To enable the user to easily replace the number to calculate the square root of, modify the **Snippet** element of the *SquareRoot.snippet* file as follows: